jcooper-korg/AlarmPanel/README.md

 <img src="https://github.com/jcooper-korg/AlarmPanel/blob/master/Screenshots/Installation-Resource.png?raw=true" width="400">

-* copy the `alarm_control_panel-card.js` into the www folder in your config folder (create the www folder if it's missing, and restart Home Assistant)
+* copy the `AlarmPanel.js` into the www folder in your config folder (create the www folder if it's missing, and restart Home Assistant)
-* install it as a custom Lovelace resource in Configuration > Lovelace Dashboards > Resources.
+* install it as a custom Lovelace resource in Configuration > Dashboards > Resources.
+(Resources is under the top right ... menu).
 	* Turn on Advanced Mode in your user profile if you can't see the Resources tab.
-	* The Url of the file will be `/local/alarm_control_panel-card.js`, and the type is "JavaScript Module".
+	* The Url of the file will be `/local/AlarmPanel.js`, and the type is "JavaScript Module".
-	* If you are making local modifications to the file, you can add a version number to the end of the Url, like `/local/alarm_control_panel-card.js?v=3` and increment the number each time you make a change, to force it to use the new version instead of your browser cached version.
+	* If you are making local modifications to the file, you can add a version number to the end of the Url, like `/local/AlarmPanel.js?v=3` and increment the number each time you make a change, to force it to use the new version instead of your browser cached version.
 * add the alarm panel to your lovelace view using a Manual card, with type set as `type: 'custom:alarm_control_panel-card'` and specify your alarm\_control\_panel entity as named in your configuration.yaml (e.g. `entity: alarm_control_panel.house`).
 See my [example AlarmLovelaceDashboard yaml configs](https://github.com/jcooper-korg/AlarmPanel/blob/master/ExampleConfig).

 ## Card configuration options